zoriya/blog/content/blogs/transcoder/index.md

 ffmpeg -i in.mkv -f hls ...
 ```

 But this approach has a few caveats.
 The most important one is the time it takes.
 This command will produce HLS segments one at a time starting from the first.
-Streaming this file will show users a video of 30s growing untill the command has finished.
+Streaming this file will show users a video of 30s growing until the command has finished.

 ![vlc gif of this command playback]

 The user can't seek past the transcoded end
- If we want to quality switches, we need a command like this:
+If we want to have automatic quality switches, we need a command like this:

 ```bash
 ffmpeg -map